kennyfs/Notes/2024_Fall/Systems_Programming.md

 ### security issues

-* Only superuser can set sticky bit, otherwise will be turned off.
+* Only the superuser can set sticky bit, otherwise will be turned off.
 * If GID of new file $\neq$ effec.
 GID (and is not superuser), clear set-group-id. (所以owner不會亂借權限)
 * Clear set-user/group-id if a normal user(non-superuser) writes to a file.